cmartinezone/DriveSanitizer/README.md

-# DriveSanitizer2.0 Developed by: Carlos Martinez
+# DriveSanitizer Developed by: Carlos Martinez
 This tool it uses SDelete of Microsoft Sysinternals written by Mark Russinovich Project for Wiping Multiple Drives at the same time, integration in Windows WinPE using SDelete